Duration: Meets one weekend per month for 10 months.

 After being accepted for the immersion course, we will schedule a personal consultation with you to make sure that you're getting everything that you want and more out of the course.
 There aren't any pre-requisites and anyone can sign up.
 There will be at least 2 of the instructors at every class so that we can better accommodate students at different skill levels (so don't worry if you're either a beginner or someone who has some experience, because we cater to both).
 Class size will be capped at 12 this year so that you'll receive plenty of individual instruction.

 Here are some of the topics that will be covered:

-- Plant ID: Not only will we talk about identification during every part of the course, we'll also discuss relationships and guilds between certain plants and species which share their habitat.
+Plant ID: Not only will we talk about identification during every part of the course, we'll also discuss guilds and relationships between certain plants and species which share their habitat.

-View the detailed 2017 course schedule and calendar here.
+View the detailed Fall Ethnobotany course schedule and calendar here.

 Essentially, our goal is to give students a value significantly more than what they paid for in tuition.
 It's the least that we can do and we're intent on doing it.